-In cities and towns across Hillsborough County, young people are using illicit drugs and abusing prescription pills.
+In cities and towns across Hillsborough County, young people NOPE NARCOTICS

+OVERDOSE

+TASK FORCE PREVENTION &

+EDUCATION

+are using illicit drugs and abusing prescription pills.
 Narcotics Overdose Prevention & Education (NOPE) educates students in middle schools, high schools and colleges about the consequences of drug consumption.

 A network of community leaders goes into Hillsborough County's more than 100 schools to deliver personal and blunt presentations, during which police officers explain the grim task of making death notifications to distraught families, and parents who lost children to drugs share their suffering.

 NOPE offers similar presentations to parents so they know their children are often confronted about drugs at school bus stops, in school cafeterias, at movie theaters, at friends' homes and on their computers.
 Counselors and community leaders explain the signs of drug usage and the best ways to speak with kids about drugs.
+Parents can ask questions and speak privately with the professionals.